 for other tips to help keep you under your data limits for mobile and ISP Internet traffic.

 2. See how much data certain apps are using

 Are you curious why you keep going over your data limits?
 GlassWire can show you which app, or apps are responsible for your data overages.

+How do I check my data usage on Android?
+Or how do I check data usage stats on Windows?
+With GlassWire it's easy!
 After you have installed GlassWire for Android or Windows go to the main GlassWire screen and see what apps are using your data.
 The apps are ranked in order of data usage.

 Click or tap the app responsible to see what servers it is communicating with.
 Once you find the app that is using your data uninstall it, or block it with GlassWire’s firewall.